Review and road test of the Bentley Bentayga

 As for the W12 Speed version, well don't expect more than about 15 to the gallon, even on a good day, necessitating a giant 87-litre fuel tank - you certainly wouldn't want to have to fill one up.

 You can do much better though, by opting for the 3.0-litre petrol Plug-in hybrid version.
-This delivers combined emissions of well under 100g/km, has an electric driving range of nearly 30 miles and can be re-charged in just two and a half hours.
+This delivers combined emissions of up to 79g/km, is capable of up to 81mpg, has an electric driving range of 25 miles and can be re-charged in just two and a half hours.
 Across the range, the three year manufacturer's warranty is an unlimited mileage one.

 You can see why it took the Bentley brand so long to get around to originally bringing us this car, but they didn't wait too long before improving it.
 Of course, there'll always be people who'll sneer at the concept behind this kind of super-luxury SUV - as one writer put it, 'never again need you be stuck up a creek without a china dinner service'.
 Still, if you can get over your prejudices and appreciate this model for what it's managed to achieve, there's lots to like here.